bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

     # Allow packets up to 16MB
     max_allowed_packet=16M

+.. _mysql-small-words:

-Allow small words in full-text indexes
+Allow Small Words in Full-Text Indexes
 ======================================

 By default, words must be at least four characters in length